Click here for national curriculum assessment results at the end of key stage 1

 - Teachers are experts at assessment – formative assessment will be effectively used to ensure the correct scaffolding is built into lessons to ensure all children achieve.

 In order to be ‘secondary ready’ children need to meet the required end of Key Stage 2 expectations; these are broken down into key outcomes.
-Click here to see the End of Key Stage 2 Interim Arrangements.
+Click here to see the End of Key Stage 2 Assessment and Reporting Arrangements.

 In order to be “Key Stage 2 ready”, children need to meet the end of Key Stage 1 expectations; these are broken down into key outcomes.
-Click here to see the End of Key Stage 1 Interim Arrangements.
+Click here to see the End of Key Stage 1 Assessment and Reporting Arrangements.

 We use the National Curriculum objectives to assess outcomes for children at the end of each curriculum year.